 Attention Paddlers–WE NEED YOUr Help to REACH OUR $200,000 FUNDRAISING GOAL

 Funds raised from the Festival benefit the programs of Dragonheart Vermont and other cancer non-profit organizations in our area.
-This year, we are excited to help launch the new Integrative Therapies program at the Vermont Cancer Center.
-This program will provide acupuncture, yoga, massage, mindfulness and other therapies to cancer patients and survivors to help control pain, fatigue and other side effects while improving psychological outlook and quality of life.
+This year, our pledge partner is Integrative Therapies at the UVM Cancer Center.

 Let us know if you are planning any fundraising events that you would like us to feature in our social media and other communications.

 - Never interchange the word “rowing” for “paddling.”
 Remember, you are paddling a dragon boat!

 - Always, always, always paddle in sync with the lead paddlers; that’s why they’re called “the strokes”!

 - If you get splashed, splash back.
 We like to keep things even on the boat.

 Dragon Boating = Teamwork